LibreQuest/XrspDocs/README.md

 | 0x03-?   | ?    | Topic Data(?)                |

 # Topics
-Topics are essentially IDs for various datatypes that XRSP has, they are 6-bits(?) in length and are masked to 0x3f (I think).
+Topics are essentially IDs for various datatypes that XRSP has, they are 6-bits(?) in length and are masked to "0x3f" (I think).
 Certain topics are also encrypted, it is currently unknown as to how they are encrypted.
+When an XRSP device is connected, the first topic that the device sends is "0x01" and then the server may respond with the next appropriate topic.

 | ID   | Name                                                                               | Encrypted |
 |------|------------------------------------------------------------------------------------|-----------|